MicrosoftDocs/entra-docs/docs/identity/domain-services/suspension.md

 ### What to expect

-When a managed domain is in the *Needs Attention* state, the Azure platform may not be able to monitor, patch, update, or back-up data on a regular basis.
+When a managed domain is in the *Needs Attention* state, the Azure platform may not be able to monitor, patch, update, or back up data regularly.
 In some cases, like an invalid network configuration, the domain controllers for the managed domain may be unreachable.

 * The managed domain is in an unhealthy state and ongoing health monitoring may stop until the alert is resolved.
 * Domain controllers for the managed domain can't be patched or updated.
 * Changes from Microsoft Entra ID may not be synchronized to the managed domain.
 * Backups for the managed domain may not be taken.
-* If you resolve non-critical alerts that are impacting the managed domain, the health should return to the *Running* state.
+* If you resolve noncritical alerts that are impacting the managed domain, the health should return to the *Running* state.
 * Critical alerts are triggered for configuration issues where the Azure platform can't reach the domain controllers.
 If these critical alerts aren't resolved within 15 days, the managed domain enters the *Suspended* state.

 ## Suspended state

 A managed domain enters the **Suspended** state for one of the following reasons:

-* One or more critical alerts haven't been resolved in 15 days.
-    * Critical alerts can be caused by a misconfiguration that blocks access to resources that are needed by Domain Services.
-For example, the alert [AADDS104: Network Error][alert-nsg] has been unresolved for more than 15 days in the managed domain.
+* A critical alert isn't resolved within 15 days.
+A critical alert can be caused by a misconfiguration that blocks access to resources that are needed by Domain Services, such as the alert [AADDS104: Network Error][alert-nsg].
-* There's a billing issue with the Azure subscription or the Azure subscription has expired.
+* There's a billing issue with the Azure subscription or the Azure subscription expired.

 Managed domains are suspended when the Azure platform can't manage, monitor, patch, or back up the domain.
 A managed domain stays in a *Suspended* state for 15 days.
 To maintain access to the managed domain, resolve critical alerts immediately.